hyperboria/docs/contributing.md

 If the canonical repo and mirror at [github.com/hyperboria/docs](https://github.com/hyperboria/docs) diverge, the canonical repo's respective branch shall be force-pushed to the mirror.

-If you must create a new file, come talk to us on HypeIRC #documentation about where it should be located.
+If you must create a new file, come talk to us on irc.fc00.io #documentation about where it should be located.
 If it deals with configuration of cjdns or the host system, it should be located in `config/`.
 Installation guides go in `install/`, bugs or quirks go in `bugs/`.
 Files **must** adhere to the existing naming scheme: `lower-case-with-hyphens.md` if they are to be accepted into the repository.

 ## Documentation in cjdns.git/doc